hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 		# ringos copy-ring -s /root/ring-building/container.ring.gz -n <Swift nodes of IP address>

-##Removing the haproxy configuration from each of the Overcloud Controller nodes{#remove-haproxy}
+##Remove the haproxy configuration from each of the Overcloud Controller nodes{#remove-haproxy}

 1. Edit `swift-proxy.cfg` on each of the controller nodes.